23skdu/GearHead/README.md

 # GearHead
-Prometheus/Opentel Metrics Exporter in Rust
+### Prometheus/Opentel Metrics Exporter in Rust
+Built atop Axum, with in-memory sqlite backend, and htmx for AJAX client/server communication, and minijinja templates